Mt. Kirishima (霧島山）

 Special Note: If you’re attempting to do the entire Kirishima traverse (from Karakuni to Takachiho) please note that the trail up and over the summit of Mt.
 Shinmoe is currently closed due to volcanic activity.

-When to go: This hike can be done year round, but expect some snow during the months of January, February, and early March.
+When to go: This hike can be done year round, but expect some snow during the winter, when light crampons will come in handy.
 Click here to see the winter scenery.
+Avoid the peak in the middle of the summer, when the heat can be unbearable.

 Access: There are numerous ways to get to Ebino Kogen, but perhaps the easiest is to take a train from Kagoshima station on the JR Nippo Line (JR日報線) and get off at Kirishima-Jingu (霧島神宮) station.
-From there, you can take a bus to Ebino Kogen.
-Please note that the bus only runs on Saturdays.
-The local train takes about 50 minutes, and the Limited Express only saves you 3 minutes!
-Click here for the bus schedule.
+From there, you can take a bus bound for Kirishima Iwawaki Hotel (霧島いわわきホテル) and get off at Maru-o (丸尾) bus stop, where you need to change to a bus bound for Takachigo Kawahara (高千穂河原), which will stop at Ebino Kogen.
+There are only 3 buses a day from Maru-o, so make sure you plan accordingly.
+The local train takes about 50 minutes from Kagoshima, and the Limited Express only saves you 3 minutes!
+Click here to download the bus schedule.
+Click on the second link that reads 各路線バス時刻表.
 If you want to hitchhike, the closest station seems to be Kirishima Onsen (霧島温泉), so get off there and walk to the main road.

 Live web cam: Click here